Atrix256/FalcorPathTracer/readme.md

 Next: specular!
 Make a short blog post about this and a tag / release to link to from the blog post?
 * show this source to patrick so he can see how falcor works

+Links:
+* a pretty good read on lots of things pathtracing: https://computergraphics.stackexchange.com/questions/5152/progressive-path-tracing-with-explicit-light-sampling

+Questions:
+* how does direct light sampling work?
+* how do you importance sample arbitrary BRDFs / BSDFs?
+* how does multiple importance sampling work?
+* how and why does russian roulete work?
+* a lot of path tracers have a pdf value they multiply by. whats that about?